Most compression socks are too hard to put on.

 Built by someone who wears compression socks every day.

-Kate, Mode's founder, has worn compression socks since she was 16.
-She has lymphedema, which means compression isn't optional — and she spent years wearing socks that were too hot, too stiff, and too uncomfortable to commit to.
-Most of the time, she just skipped them.
+Founded by someone with lymphedema who has worn compression socks since she was 16.
+After years spent wearing socks that were too hot, too stiff, and too uncomfortable to commit to, she decided to make something better.

 Questions?
 We've got answers.